 Please message if you need anymore information or call us on 07908 180 839 / 01638 603518

-Welcome to Tiny Footprint Childcare!
+Welcome to Tiny Footprint Outdoor Explorers!

 I am a registered childminder and a member of the Forest Childcare Association.
 I am in the process of taking this further by completing qualifications with the Forest School Association so that Tiny Footprint can become a FSA Forest School Provider in the future.

 Tiny Footprint is a sunny, bright learning environment to suit all ages with safe indoor and outdoor areas.
 There is space for bustling, noisy interaction, as well as quiet areas for thoughtful play, reflection and reading.